 The assessment goes through different steps over 50 Model Implementation specifications (MIS 1-50) and covers five responsibility centers in the organization namely,

-General Instructions for use of the “My DTS” system
+General Instructions for use of the “DTS-GDPR” system

 The assessment has been divided into five sections corresponding to the five different responsibility centers, so that different representatives of the company can complete the assessment in each of the sections.
 Each section covers the Implementation Specifications related to the specific responsibility center.
 The user is expected to complete the questionnaire with reference to the current practices in the organization.

 The questionnaire consists of one or more questions related to each of the Model Implementation Specifications followed by a self assessment of an evaluation score for the specific implementation specification on a scale of 1-10.
 For each assessment, a list of documents referred may be indicated.